GodInAllHisGlory/WordleHelper/README.md

 # Wordle Helper
-Just a fun little side project to get more exprience with python and large data sets
+Just a fun little side project to get more experience with python and large data sets